mysteriumnetwork/documentation/content/node-runners/service-monitoring.md

 Mysterium network nodes are periodically monitored by our monitoring platform.

-Create a [My Mysterium Network](https://testnet2.mysterium.network/) account to get service health alerts, node reports and participate in the bounty program.
+Create a [Mystnodes.com](https://mystnodes.com/) account to get service health alerts, node reports and contribute to our network.

 ### How the monitoring agent connects to your nodes

 - Every 24 hours we send 1GB of data to check your speed and connection health.